Pre-crime: Testing for pre-delinquency

-Richard Nixon's psychiatrist, Arnold Hutschnecker, suggested, in a memorandum to the president, to run mass tests of "pre-delinquency" and put those juveniles in "camps".
-Hutschnecker, a refugee from Nazi Germany and a vocal critic of Hitler at the time of his exodus, has rejected the interpretation of the memorandum that he advocated concentration camps:

-It was the term camp that was distorted.
+Richard Nixon's psychiatrist, Arnold Hutschnecker, suggested in a memorandum to the president to run mass tests of "pre-delinquency" and put those juveniles in "camps".
+Hutschnecker, a refugee from Nazi Germany and a vocal critic of Adolf Hitler at the time of his exodus, rejected the interpretation of the memorandum that he advocated concentration camps, "It was the term 'camp' that was distorted.
 My use of it dates back to when I came to the United States in 1936 and spent the summer as a doctor in a children's camp.
-It was that experience and the pastoral setting, as well as the activities, that prompted my use of the word "camp."
+It was that experience and the pastoral setting, as well as the activities, that prompted my use of the word 'camp.

 In criminal justice practice

 The frontline of a modern criminal justice system is increasingly preoccupied with anticipating threats, and is the antithesis of the traditional criminal justice system's focus on past crimes.
 Traditionally, criminal justice and punishment presuppose evidence of a crime being committed.
 This time-honored principle is violated once punishment is meted out "for crimes never committed".
-An example of this trend in the first decade of the twenty-first century is "nachträgliche Sicherungsverwahrung" ('retrospective security detention'), which became an option in German criminal law in 2004.
+An example of this trend in the first decade of the 21st century is nachträgliche Sicherungsverwahrung (retrospective security detention), which became an option in German criminal law in 2004.
 This "measure of security" can be decided upon at the end of a prison sentence on a purely predictive basis.

-In France, a similarly predictive measure was introduced in 2008 as "rétention de sûreté" (security detention).
+In France, a similarly predictive measure was introduced in 2008 as rétention de sûreté (security detention).
 The German measure was viewed as violating the European Convention on Human Rights by the European Court of Human Rights in 2009.
-As of 2014, the German law was still partly active in Germany and new legislation was planned for continuing the pre-crime law under the new name "Therapieunterbringung" (detention for therapy).
-A similar provision for indefinite administrative detention was found in Finnish law, but it was not enforced after the mid-1970s.
-Precrime is most obvious and advanced in the context of counter-terrorism, though it is argued that, far from countering terrorism, precrime produces the futures it purports to prevent.
+As of 2014, the German law was still partly active in Germany and new legislation was planned for continuing the pre-crime law under the new name Therapieunterbringung (detention for therapy).
+A similar provision for indefinite administrative detention was found within the judicial system of Finland but was not enforced after the mid-1970s.
+Pre-crime is most obvious and advanced in the context of counter-terrorism, although it is argued that far from countering terrorism, pre-crime produces the futures it purports to prevent.

-In 2020, the Tampa Bay Times compared the Pasco County Sheriff's Office precrime detection program to the film Minority Report, citing pervasive monitoring of suspects and repeated visits to their homes, schools, and places of employment.
+In 2020, the Tampa Bay Times compared the Pasco County Sheriff's Office pre-crime detection program to the film Minority Report, citing pervasive monitoring of suspects and repeated visits to their homes, schools, and places of employment.
 In 2025, The Guardian reported that the UK Ministry of Justice was developing a "murder prediction system".
 The existence of the project was discovered by the pressure group Statewatch, and some of its workings were uncovered through documents obtained by Freedom of Information requests.
 Statewatch stated that The Homicide Prediction Project uses police and government data to profile people with the aim of 'predicting' who is "at risk" of committing murder in future.
-The project began in January 2023, under Prime Minister Rishi Sunak.
+The project began in January 2023 under Prime Minister Rishi Sunak.